 What is a diaphragm?

-A soft rubber dome shaped barrier that covers the cervix in order to prevent sperm from entering into the uterus.
+A diaphragm is a soft rubber dome shaped barrier that covers the cervix in order to prevent sperm from entering into the uterus.
 It is a barrier method of birth control.

 How does the diaphragm work?

 It works by blocking most sperm from entering the uterus.
 Spermicide is added to the diaphragm to kill any sperm that may get around the protective barrier.

 The diaphragm has a failure rate of approximately 5% for correct and consistent use.
 Typical use, which is the average way diaphragms are used, has a failure rate of approximately 18 – 20%.
 This means that 18 to 20 people out of every 100 will become pregnant during the first year of use.
 You should take a pregnancy test if you are experiencing any pregnancy symptoms.

 What are the side effects or health risks of diaphragms?

 The most common side effect you could experience from using a diaphragm is vaginal irritation.
 Latex allergies, history of toxic shock syndrome, or irregularities of the vagina or cervix could create additional risks.